 From Cali

-“I grew up on a mountain in the middle of nowhere, in the oblivion of the state and the presence of armed violence,” says Francia Márquez to PáginaI12what next Sunday she could be elected vice president of Colombia.
+“I grew up on a mountain in the middle of nowhere, in the oblivion of the state and the presence of armed violence,” says Francia Márquez to PáginaI12what next Sunday she might be elected vice president of Colombia.
 The candidate takes a few minutes in a non-stop agenda in Cali and the entire region of south-western Colombia, where she is from, for the talk.
 She wears a bright, cheerful dress, she talks to the media, she meets with women, businessmen, young people, people who come to her on the street to hug her and take pictures.

 The phenomenon France